 When customer satisfaction goes down, trust in your business as a whole goes right down with it.

 Now, you certainly don’t need to eliminate technology and non-human interactions altogether, but you should prioritize the human touch in your customer support strategy.

-If your customer support flow starts with a chat bot or self-service, simply providing the option along the way to speak to human will do enough to quell any growing anxieties or customer concerns.
-When customers feel they have the option to speak to a human, they’re less likely to become angry, confused or upset.
+If your customer support flow starts with a chatbot or self-service, simply providing the option along the way to speak to humans will do enough to quell any growing anxieties or customer concerns.
+When customers feel they have the option to speak to a human, they’re less likely to become angry, confused, or upset.

 With that said, making your customer support more human goes beyond just giving customers the option to talk to a person.

 Have you ever talked to a customer service rep and thought…”man they sounded so rehearsed… almost, robotic?”
 That’s not a good experience for customers, either.

 This is where tone and communication style both come into play.
 In order to make your customer support more human, you need to work on how you actually talk to customers.